Halloween of Horror: Plot

 The day before Halloween, the Simpsons decorate their house, calling it "Everscream Terrors".
 Homer, having accidentally melted the plastic skeletons, goes to replace them at the Halloween pop-up store.
 On the way, Lisa sees a sign advertising the Krustyland Halloween Horror Night and is excited to be old enough to go.
-At the store, Apu gets angry at three sleeping employees.
-One of them gives Homer a deal where if he buys one "Señor Skeletino", he will get three more for free.
+At the store, Apu gets angry at three seasonal employees.
+One of them gives Homer a deal where if he buys one "Señor Skeletino" directly from him, he will get three more for free.
 Homer accepts but tells Apu, who fires the workers.
 They vow revenge on Homer.
 Later, Homer takes the children to Halloween Horror Night.
 Lisa gets scared by the costumed people and tells Homer she wants to go home.
-Although Homer tells her the park is not scary, Lisa gets scared when she gets separated from Homer, requiring the event to be reset.
+But because the tickets were expensive and he and Bart are already enjoying it, Homer tells her the park is not scary.
+Lisa gets lost and separated from Homer and gets scared to the point where the employees are required to shut down and reset the event.

-At school, Lisa develops a fear of Halloween decorations.
-In terror, she hides inside a locker until Marge retrieves her.
+At school, Lisa has hallucinations from the Halloween decorations.
+In terror, she hides inside a locker until Marge retrieves her and brings her home early.
 Marge tells Homer to shut down Everscream Terrors, upsetting Homer and Bart.
 As Marge takes Bart and Maggie to a Halloween block party, Homer tries to bond with Lisa at home, but the three workers arrive.
 Homer locks up the house, but they are already inside.
 Meanwhile, Marge, Bart, and Maggie arrive at the block party, but they leave because it is for residents only.

 Marge tries to take Bart and Maggie trick-or-treating, but it is too late, leading to the adults coming outside in their suggestive costumes.
 Meanwhile, Homer tries to take Lisa to the Flanders house, but she runs back to get Tailee, her comfort toy raccoon tail.
 Homer rushes to save her, but they encounter the invaders.
 The two run and hide in the attic.
 With Lisa afraid, Homer admits he is also scared but encourages her to not let her fears prevent her from thinking.
 They use holiday decorations to signal for help, but they accidentally activate the Señor Skeletinos, giving away their location.
 Homer climbs onto the roof to light fireworks, but the wind extinguishes the matches.
 Lisa, remembering that Tailee is flammable, sacrifices Tailee to light the fireworks.
 They wake the neighborhood, and the invaders are arrested.
 Homer rebuilds Everscream Terrors.
-Lisa, now unafraid, scares Marge while wearing her Frida Kahlo costume as she arrives home with Bart, who is delighted to see the house decorated again.
+Lisa, now overcoming her trauma, scares Marge while wearing her Frida Kahlo costume as she arrives home with Bart, who is delighted to see the house decorated again.

 Later, Maggie finds and magically restores the half-burnt Tailee.